Skip to main content

 Budapest sits on a vast network of natural thermal springs and man-made tunnels, and Castle Hill contains a particularly dense section of this underground city.
 The caves were used as medieval storage, as a labyrinth of cellars for the 15th-century royal court, and most recently as a military hospital during World War II.

 The Buda Castle Labyrinth (Budavári Labirintus) in Uri utca is the most developed public cave section, with exhibits on the cave’s history including a recreation of prehistoric cave conditions and a section that displays historically dubious “Vlad the Impaler” memorabilia.
 The atmosphere is genuine; the historical interpretation is mixed.
 Entry around 3 000 HUF; worth 45 minutes if you enjoy underground environments.
+The Buda Castle caves guided tour covers the labyrinth with a guide who separates the genuine history from the more theatrical exhibits.

 The Hospital in the Rock (Sziklakórház) in Lovas út (outside the main tourist zone) is a more serious historical museum — the actual WWII bunker hospital beneath Castle Hill, preserved with original equipment, with actors in period costume.
 This is sobering and fascinating.
 Entry ~4 000–5 000 HUF; guided tour mandatory.